Our website uses cookies to enhance your browsing experience.

 pvs-studio-analyzer analyze ... --incremental ...

 This mode works independently from the incremental project build.
-I.g. if your project is completely compiled, the first run of the incremental analysis will still analyze all files.
-During the next run only changed files will be analyzed.
+If your project is fully compiled, the startup of the incremental analysis will analyze all files.
+On subsequent runs, only changed files will be analyzed.

-The pvs-studio-analyzer utility allows to analyze a project's specific files.
-This mode is necessary when checking commits and pull requests.
-To start the analysis, run the utility with the following settings: the ‑‑source-files or -S parameter, and a path to a file that contains a list of source files to be checked.
+In the pvs-studio-analyzer utility, the file list analysis mode analyzes the specific project files, which is useful for checking commits and pull requests.
+To enable this mode, run the utility with the ‑‑source-files or -S parameter and specify the path to a file containing the list of source files to analyze.

 pvs-studio-analyzer analyze ... -S source_file_list ...

-To learn more about file list analysis mode, read the following documentation article: "Pull request and commit analysis".
+To learn more about the file list analysis mode, refer to the documentation.

-Examples of integration in CMake, QMake, Makefile, and WAF
+Examples of integration into CMake, QMake, Makefile, and WAF

 Test projects are available in the official PVS-Studio repository on GitHub:

-Figure 1 shows an example of analyzer warnings viewed in CLion (more details here):
+Figure 1 shows analyzer warnings viewed in CLion (more details here):

 Figure 1 — PVS-Studio warnings viewed in CLion

-Figure 2 demonstrates an example of analyzer warnings viewed in Qt Creator:
+Figure 2 shows analyzer warnings viewed in Qt Creator:

 Figure 2 — PVS-Studio warnings viewed in Qt Creator